amplitude/amplitude-docs/content/collections/analytics/dashboard-create-template.md

 blueprint: analytic
 title: 'Turn your dashboard into a template'
 source: 'https://help.amplitude.com/hc/en-us/articles/19464806559131-Turn-your-dashboard-into-a-template'
+this_article_will_help_you:
+  - 'Create new templates from your Analytics dashboards'
+landing: false
+exclude_from_sitemap: false
+updated_by: 0c3a318b-936a-4cbd-8fdf-771a90c297f0
+updated_at: 1717692827
 ---
-#### This article will help you:

-* Create new templates from your Analytics dashboards

 You can easily turn your dashboards into templates, which allow teams to efficiently and confidently recreate their common analyses and share best practices with just a few clicks.
 Save time when repeating common analyses and make it simpler for new team members to measure impact.

 To designate a dashboard as a template, follow these steps: